KalleHahl/Shunting-Yard-Calculator/documentation/testing.md

 # Testing
+At the moment there are two test files: one that tests the to_postfix-function found in postfix.py and one that tests the count-function found in count.py.
+Both test files test with all the available operators and have tests with long calculations to ensure the algorithms work properly.
+The count tests should always give the proper answer to the calculation and the to_postfix tests test that the output is in correct postfix notation form.
+All of these tests are implemented using pythons unittest module.

 Coverage stats can be found here [![codecov](https://codecov.io/gh/KalleHahl/tiralabra/branch/main/graph/badge.svg?token=D9XSGLPQI0)](https://codecov.io/gh/KalleHahl/tiralabra)
 # Coverage
 You can run coverage/pytest by typing ```poetry run invoke coverage``` in the command line